ni/ni-apis-python/CONTRIBUTING.md

 9. After receiving code owner approval, the publish workflow will resume.
 10. Once the publish workflow has finished, you should see your release on pypi.

+# gRPC and Protobuf Version Support

+- We use the newest version of `grpcio-tools` with binary wheels for each supported version of Python
+- We generate stubs using Python 3.11 and test on all supported Python versions
+- We rely on `poetry lock` to select the newest compatible version of `protobuf` newer than 4.21

 # Developer Certificate of Origin (DCO)

    Developer's Certificate of Origin 1.1